ArminKleinert/DancingLyra/README.md

   - Build in a stack limit which can be adjusted in the future
   - define for variables works
   - eval function gives warnings for invalid forms.
+- 0.0.02
+  - Functions can now be called with different behaviours for different types.
+  - User-defined types are now available

 ## Usage